compsocialscience/summer-institute/2020/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_participant.md

 Resources about preparing data and making a submission.
 - Here are some tips about [data preparation](https://github.com/compsocialscience/summer-institute/blob/master/2020/materials/day5-mass-collaboration/activity/SICSS_FFC_datacleaning_tips.pdf).
+- To learn about the variables included in the data files, you might use the [metadata explorer](http://metadata.fragilefamilies.princeton.edu/) or refer to survey [questionnaires and other documentation](https://fragilefamilies.princeton.edu/data-and-documentation/public-data-documentation).
 - If you have trouble submitting, compare the file you are attempting to submit to our [example for upload](https://github.com/compsocialscience/summer-institute/blob/master/2020/materials/day5-mass-collaboration/activity/example_for_upload.zip).
 Often errors occur when the numbers are in a different format, the column names are incorrect, or the directory structure of the zipped folder is incorrect.
 It is important that the zipped folder has no subdirectories.

 Resources about the Fragile Families Challenge